Master of Science in Nursing

 Full-time or part-time study is available.
 Most nursing courses are scheduled for 2-4 hours on Thursdays to allow the student to attend school while continuing employment.
 Business courses in the Nursing Administration track meet one evening a week.
 All courses are taught by doctorally prepared nurses or nursing leaders with post-master’s education who are advanced specialists in their fields.

-Nursing Education is designed to prepare the nurse to teach in post-secondary nursing programs, including schools of practical nursing, associate degree programs, and baccalaureate and higher degree programs.
+Designed to prepare the nurse to teach in post-secondary nursing programs, including schools of practical nursing, associate degree programs, and baccalaureate and higher degree programs.
 This track also prepares leaders for staff education positions within the health care system.

-Nursing Leadership is designed to prepare the nurse to serve in middle and upper management roles, including executive leadership, within health care organizations.
+Designed to prepare the nurse to serve in middle and upper management roles, including executive leadership, within health care organizations.